 Marinate.
 Add the ribs are marinate for 4 hours in the refrigerator or even marinating overnight and up to 3 days if you want.
 The longer they marinate, the deeper the flavor.

-The ribs are then marinating for several hours (the longer the better!) and grilled on your outdoor grill over medium heat for a few minutes per side.
+Grill.
+Preheat your outdoor grill to medium-high heat and grill the shorts ribs for a few minutes per side.
 Because the meat is so thin, it’s important not to overcook these.
-Three minutes per side is usually perfect for a medium rare, but depending on the thickness of the meat and the heat of your grill, you may need to play around with this.
+Three minutes per side is usually perfect for a medium rare, but depending on the thickness of the meat and the heat of your grill, you may need to adjust the cook time.

 The second most important trick to making amazing Grilled Korean Short Ribs is the marinade.
 It should be savory, with a slight tang and a full, rich flavor. the main ingredients in a Korean BBQ Marinade are:

 Grill the Korean style short ribs for about 3 minutes per side over medium-high heat.
 Set it down, don’t touch it, then flip it in three minutes.

 You can also find Kalbi style ribs in Hawaii’s plate lunch, with two scoops of sticky rice and Hawaiian Mac Salad.

 Yes!
 Some proteins, like chicken and seafood, can overcook in the marinade, but a good cut of beef will just become more tender.
 The acid and salt help to tenderize and create a juicy, tender bite.

 Although it’s safe to marinate beef and pork for up to 5 days as long as the meat isn’t past the sell-by date, it can become mushy if left in the marinade for more than a few days.